• Skip to main content

 September 1, 2014

+The development of the MRI (Magnetic Resonance Imaging) machine greatly revolutionized the treatment of chronic pain—specifically low back pain.
 Usually, an MRI scan is administered to confirm what physicians believe to be the reason for a patient’s pain.
-It can also be used for surgical planning, such as a spinal fusion.
-An MRI scan can be a crucial part of planning chronic pain treatment.
-However, it is not always necessary.
+It can also be used for surgical planning such as a spinal fusion.
+An MRI scan can be a crucial part in planning chronic pain treatment, however, it is not always necessary.

 MRI scans can be useful for a number of reasons other than surgical planning, including:

-• To rule out potential complications, i.e., infection or tumor
+• To rule out potential complications i.e. infection or tumor

 • To distinguish a recurrent disc herniation and scar tissue for patients who recently underwent surgery